Ground

 Feel the feelings

-Awareness of the preceding challenges reduces the likelihood of them interfering with a productive session.
+Awareness of aforementioned difficulties reduces the likelihood of them interfering with a productive session.
 But to be abundantly clear: we’re not saying you shouldn’t have an emotional reaction.
 Feel the feelings!
 You’ll often use fortification to navigate very personal and very tricky topics.
 It’s natural to feel strong emotions—the trick is not letting them hijack the conversation.
 Just take a moment, breath, and think before you respond.

 Get the vibe right

-Imagine how you’d express yourself if you had an audience, and were demonstrating how to effectively resolve a relationship issue.
-Let that inform the tone and energy of your conversation.
+Imagine how you’d respond to feedback if you had an audience, and were demonstrating how to effectively resolve a relationship issue.
+Let that inform the tone of your conversation, and shape the way you express yourself.
 Alternatively, think of someone whose emotional intelligence and self-control you really admire: how would they express themselves?

 Remember: feedback is a gift